ferdouszislam/php-clean-code/README.md

     if(!$fooFlag) $returnValue = 0;

     else{

-        // very long and complex code
+	// very long and complex code...

         $returnValue = 100;
     }